akhandatascience/akhandatascience.github.io/index.md

 ## Portfolio

 ---
-## Applied Machine Learning Project
+## Applied Machine Learning Project in MATLAB

 ### Using Machine Learning techniques to understand what are the reasons which can affect the heart attack